 IGNORE modifier in a

-INSERT statement, SingleStore DB ignores records with duplicate key entries and only inserts records with unique key values.
+INSERT statement, SingleStore ignores records with duplicate key entries and only inserts records with unique key values.
 The

 ON DUPLICATE KEY UPDATE clause, instead of ignoring the insert, performs an update on the row with the duplicate key value.
 Using both of them in same query leads to a dilemma: whether to ignore the insert or update the record.
-To prevent any ambiguity in data, SingleStore DB returns an error, instead of choosing one operation over another.
+To prevent any ambiguity in data, SingleStore returns an error, instead of choosing one operation over another.

 Either use the